 Part-bodega, part-bar, The Little Shop bills itself as an inviting speakeasy.
 A recent addition to the Financial District’s bar scene, the bar is tucked behind a shelf but there’s no password required to get inside (the bodega simply needs the shelf space).

 Once inside, find an open seat and give the cocktail menu a gander.
-Full of exciting libations, the menu feels well-curated and doesn’t overwhelm at first blush.
+Full of exciting libations, the menu feels well-put together and doesn’t overwhelm at first blush.
 The Piña is an easy order, made with white rum, pineapple, homemade almond orgeat and rosemary, it’s one of my favorite cocktails in the Financial District.

-Good to Know: Spritzes go for $12 from 5-7pm Sunday through Thursday.
+Good to know.
+Spritzes go for $12 from 5-7pm Sunday through Thursday.

 The Full Shilling

-Website: The Full Shilling
+Website.
+The Full Shilling

-Address: 160 Pearl St #1, New York, NY
+Address.
+160 Pearl St #1, New York, NY

 There’s a handful of unique bars in the Financial District but Full Schilling takes the cake.
 The reason?
 The pub’s 105-year-old bar and counter was shipped directly from a pub in Belfast.
 Don’t expect to admire the woodwork easily, you’ll need to elbow past stalwart locals first.